What Is Zoledronic Acid (Zometa®)?

 - Are taking any other bisphosphonate medications including Reclast

-- Are allergic to Zometa or any of its ingredients, or have any other allergies
+- Are allergic to zoledronic acid or any of its ingredients, or have any other allergies

 - Have any other medical conditions

 You should also contact your provider if you notice any signs of an allergic reaction to the medication, including chest pain, fever, flu-like symptoms, or difficulty breathing.
-It is also important to consult the prescribing information for any other medications taken with Zometa, including chemotherapy medications.1
+It is also important to consult the prescribing information for any other medications taken with zoledronic acid, including chemotherapy medications.1

-Zometa is administered via an intravenous (IV) infusion every 3-4 weeks.
+Zoledronic acid is administered via an intravenous (IV) infusion, typically once every 3-4 weeks.
 The infusion typically takes at least 15 minutes to administer.
 Your provider will determine the appropriate dosage and administration schedule for you.
-They will also determine the appropriate dosage and administration schedule of any other medications taken with Zometa, such as chemotherapies or calcium supplements.
+They will also determine the appropriate dosage and administration schedule of any other medications taken with zoledronic acid, such as chemotherapies or calcium or vitamin D supplements.
 It is important to follow your provided schedule exactly as instructed, and not to stop taking any accompanying medications on your own.
-The dose of your Zometa can be adjusted as needed by your doctor.
+The dose of your zoledronic acid can be adjusted as needed by your doctor.
 Patients should talk to their doctor if they have any questions, or if they have questions regarding their zoledronic acid regimen.1